-Tom Brady Hopes Isaiah Wynn Can Return To Patriots’ Lineup This Season
+NESN

 “They have the short-term IR rules now where you (can) get two players back, and we haven’t used any of those allocations yet.
 It’s up to Coach (Bill) Belichick to decide who gets those, but we’re certainly hoping Isaiah can come back at some point.”

-If healthy, Wynn could return to game action as early as Week 11 against the Philadelphia Eagles.
+If healthy, Wynn could return to game action as early as Week 12 against the Dallas Cowboys.

-The Patriots have relied in his absence on veteran newcomer Marshall Newhouse, who has started each of the last four games at left tackle.
+The Patriots have relied on veteran newcomer Marshall Newhouse in his absence, who has started each of the last four games at left tackle.
 Newhouse has allowed three sacks in New England’s last two contests and has surrendered 13 total pressures this season, according to Pro Football Focus.

 The earliest Harry, who landed on IR before the Patriots’ season opener, can make his season debut is Nov.
 3 against Baltimore.